Bundelkhand: Proposed Bundelkhand state

 Bundelkhand comprises parts of Uttar Pradesh and Madhya Pradesh.
 While Bahujan Samaj Party government under Mayawati had proposed in 2011 creation of Bundelkhand from seven districts of Uttar Pradesh, organizations such as Bundelkhand Akikrit Party and Bundelkhand Mukti Morcha (BMM) want it to include six districts from Madhya Pradesh as well.
 Uma Bharati of Bharatiya Janata Party has promised separate state of Bundelkhand within three years if her party voted to power, during campaign for Loksabha Election, 2014 at Jhansi.
 Similar promise was made by Congress leader Pradeep Jain Aditya during Loksabha Election, 2014.

 Since the early 1960s there has been a movement for establishing a Bundelkhand state or promoting development of the region.
 Bundelkhand is geographically the central part of India covering some part of Madhya Pradesh and some part of Uttar Pradesh.
 (At Sagar is the exact centre of the original undivided India: the granite bench mark by British surveyors indicating this is placed in the compound of a church in Sagar Cantonment.)
 In spite of being rich in minerals, the people of Bundelkhand are very poor and the region is underdeveloped and underrepresented in state and central politics.
 There are several local parties and organisations, some promoting further development of the region and some seeking statehood.
 The agrarian crisis and farmers' suicides are also cited as reasons for separate statehood.

 In November 2011, the Uttar Pradesh Council of Ministers proposed to split the state into four parts, with one part being Bundelkhand.

+Tourism in Bundelkhand

+Bundelkhand region is very important from the tourism point of view, here one can see all types of religious, historical and natural places, which are a unique example of the art and culture of Bundelkhand.